Directions for 2025-26 NCAA Swimming and Diving Officials’ Certification/Recertification Test

 NCAA Men’s and Women’s Swimming and Diving Rules Committee.

-This email was sent to NCAA men’s and women’s swimming and diving conference commissioners and head coaches in all three divisions based on contact information in the NCAA Directory; as well as the NCAA Men’s and Women’s Swimming and Diving Rules Committee and selected NCAA staff members.
+This email was sent to NCAA men’s and women’s swimming and diving conference commissioners and head coaches based on contact information in the NCAA Directory; as well as the NCAA Men’s and Women’s Swimming and Diving Rules Committee, and selected NCAA staff members.

 NCAA Position on Revised FINA Backstroke Finish Rule